 - Move the pan off the heat and let the lemon-infused oil cool for an hour at room temperature.

-- Use a fine-mesh strainer to strain the oil into a plastic container or into a funnel placed in a glass bottle.
-Store the lemon-infused olive oil in a sealed bottle or container in the refrigerator for a few weeks.
-The oil will solidify on top, while the lemon juice remains on the bottom, so you'll need to run the bottle or container under very warm water, then shake before using.
+- Use a fine-mesh strainer to strain the olive oil into a mason jar or into a funnel placed in a glass bottle.
+Store the oil in a sealed glass bottle or jar in the refrigerator for up to three weeks.

 Video